Nate Cavanaugh

 Disruption:

-145 NEH staff members (approximately 80% of workforce) are abruptly placed on administrative leave.
+145 NEH staff members (approximately 80% of workforce) are abruptly placed on administrative leave and locked out of system access.
 The remaining employees are pressured by Nate Cavanaugh and Justin Fox to formally conduct a Reduction-in-Force (RIF) as quickly as possible

 |